 - The Board considers it important that all employees meet the highest ethical and professional standards and has established an Employee Code of Conduct and a Directors’ Code of Conduct.
 Any alleged breach of the Codes of Conduct is investigated.
 A significant breach may result in termination of employment

-- The Group strongly supports the identification and disclosure of corrupt conduct, illegality or substantial waste of company assets under its Good Faith Reporting Policy.
-Employees who make such disclosures are protected from any detrimental action or reprisal, and an independent external disclosure management service provider has been appointed to ensure anonymity for those reporting incidents
+- The Group strongly supports the identification and disclosure of corrupt conduct, illegality or substantial waste of company assets under its Whistleblower policy.
+Employees who make such disclosures are protected from any detrimental action or reprisal, and an independent external disclosure management service provider has been appointed to ensure, when requested, anonymity for those reporting incidents

 - Code of Conduct

 - Compliance Incidents

 - Conflicts of Interest (Personal and Business), and

 Dexus Board and Corporate Policies are available at www.dexus.com/corporategovernance

 3.2 Trading in Dexus securities